-Once you’ve established a duty of care, you must prove that the medical professional breached the duty.
+To sue for medical negligence in Australia, you’ll need to prove that the medical professional breached their duty of care.
 This could be through a ‘negligent act’ or a ‘failure to act’.

 A negligent act is where your doctor does something careless or irresponsible, like an error during surgery.
 In contrast, a failure to act occurs if the medical professional doesn’t do something expected of them.
 For example, a GP fails to investigate your symptoms appropriately.